cmatKhan/callingcards/README.md

 ```

 __SGE__ (dsg -- the genetics cluster.
-Note that I'm using conda, no singularity, since singularity isn't available on their cluster)
+Note that I'm using conda, not singularity, since singularity isn't available on their cluster)
 ```
 #!/bin/bash